pxg/pxg.github.io/_posts/2025-01-07-kindle-faff.markdown

 I've been using one since 2011, and I last upgraded in 2014 when I left my first Kindle on an Airplane by mistake.

-In my opinion, Kindle devices are very nicely designed and, in general, need upgrading much less frequently than a mobile phone.
-However, my trusty 2014 Paperwhite Kindle was getting a bit long in the tooth; whilst still having a good reading experience, it was painfully slow for browsing the Kindle store and transferring books.
-So I decided to treat myself to a new Kindle on Black Friday.
-The colour Kindle looked interesting but had mixed reviews, so I went for the new Paperwhite model.
+In my opinion, Kindle devices are very nicely designed.
+In general need upgrading much less frequently than a mobile phone, however, my trusty 2014 Paperwhite Kindle was getting a bit long in the tooth.
+Whilst still having a good reading experience, it was painfully slow for browsing the Kindle store and transferring books.

+I decided to treat myself to a new Kindle on Black Friday, the colour Kindle looked interesting but had mixed reviews, so I went for the new Paperwhite model.

 ## 2024 Kindle Design

-When the new Kindle arrived, I was pleased to see they'd increased the screen size slightly to 6.8 inches and reduced the Bezel; they'd also added a warmth setting to the backlight and embraced the future by switching to a USB-C port!
+When the new Kindle arrived, I was pleased to see they'd increased the screen size slightly to 6.8 inches and reduced the bezel, they'd also added a warmth setting to the backlight and embraced the future by switching to a USB-C port!

 ## Connecting as an External Drive Didn't Work on MacOS